 They also help with the production of red blood cells and keep the nervous and immune systems healthy.
 Adults have a limit of 900 mcg copper intake per day.

-Copper Pans Cools Down Quickly
+Copper Pans Cool Down Quickly

 When making sweets, you need to have the proper temperature control.
 A copper pan is incredible when it comes to that feat.
 Sauces such as caramel, chocolate, and glazes need and even heat.
-As the sauce reached the needed temperature, chefs will quickly remove the pan from the heat.
+As the sauce reaches the needed temperature, chefs will quickly remove the pan from the heat.

 Since copper pans have a quick cooling time, there is less chance of burning or overcooking.